alperenbelgic/backend-flow-controller/README.md

 - to have full control over the rest of the iceberg
 - separating the API from UI ( or any other consumer )

-## Why?
+### Why?
 I mean really, why?
+#### These are some cases making me pissed off:
 - Code is not working, we do not know why.
 There is no message in UI or logging.
 - I cannot find the code piece I should change.
 - I really do not know how the application flows
 - I cannot decide in which state the application is now.
-I do not know which rows and which columns are used to decide for current state.
+I don't know which rows and which columns are used to decide for current state.
 - I am not sure how I should desing the API.
 Which web services I should call, which orders etc.

-### Best Practices
+### Best Practices For BFC
 - Do not consume data directly from a service or db call in actions.
-Write them to flow first, then use it in another action.
+Write them to flow first, then use them in another action.
 We want to observe the IO in the system.
+We want our actions to be Unit Testable.

 ## Some Pseudo Tests: